aurora-lm/aurora-lm.github.io/src/content/posts/mixturevitae.md

 ---
-title: "MixtureVitae: The pre-training dataset for the Aurora-M2 models"
+title: "MixtureVitae: A Permissive, High-Performance, Open-Access Pretraining Dataset"
 slug: mixturevitae
 description: "We introduce an open source pretraining dataset designed to lower legal copyright uncertainty while still delivering high-performance.
 Our dataset, called MixtureVitae, is intended to train high-quality LLMs and create transparency and open access for AI research."
 category: